vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 ## Aggregator

-The Vector [Aggregator] lets you [transform] your data.
-For example, dedupe, aggregate, or redact the data before sending it to its final destination.
+The Vector [Aggregator] lets you [transform] and ship data collected by other agents.
+For example, it can insure that the data you are collecting is scrubbed of sensitive information, properly formatted for downstream consumers, sampled to reduce volume, and more.

 ### Configuring